SCTPF Scholarship Information

-The criteria for selection of all three scholarships in the order of significance include:
+The criteria for selection of all four scholarships in the order of significance include:

 These $2000 scholarships are for the freshman year only.
 Payment will be made directly to the college or university in the name of the recipient.
 Scholarship funds may only be used to defer costs of tuition, books, campus housing and/or campus food service programs.